papomail/NeonateMRS_UCLH_Python3/Doc/Documentation.md

 Version 1.3.1
 Modified 28/07/2017

-Script to convert Philips MRS data to Tarquin format for spectral processing This script will deal with data acquired with multiple dynamic acquisitions and saved in DICOM4 format.
+Script to convert Philips and Siemens MRS data to Tarquin format for spectral processing.
+This script handles data acquired with multiple dynamic acquisitions and saved in DICOM4 format.
+Supports both traditional DICOM4 MRS and Enhanced DICOM MR Spectroscopy formats.
 Phasing and peak picking is done automatically but can be adjusted manually.

 Created on Thu Oct 2015
 @author: Alan Bainbridge